1. Blog

 The business analyst enters the process very early on, even before the software developers get down to business.
 They are tasked with facilitating communication and building a relationship with the client, the customer who is in need of the software project.

-This position plays a critical role in bridging the gap between the needs of the client and the realities and abilities of a software development team to meet those needs.
+This position plays a critical role in bridging the gap between the needs of the client and the realities and abilities of a custom software development team to meet those needs.
 The business analyst works with both parties to gather requirements and specifications.

 They will work with all team members, from the engineers to the sales representatives, to help the client meet their business goals in all respects.
 They will also conduct market research and hone in on the target audience for the product, carving out the market niche.